paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-007-congressional-printing-and-binding.md

 <a id="section-724"></a>
 ## § 724.
 Memorial addresses: illustrations

-The illustrations to accompany bound copies of memorial addresses delivered in Congress shall be made at the Bureau of Engraving and Printing and paid for out of the appropriation for that bureau, or, in the discretion of the Joint Committee on Printing, shall be obtained elsewhere by the Public Printer and charged to the allotment for printing and binding for Congress.
+The illustrations to accompany bound copies of memorial addresses delivered in Congress shall be made at the Bureau of Engraving and Printing and paid for out of the appropriation for that bureau, or, in the discretion of the Joint Committee on Printing, shall be obtained elsewhere by the Director of the Government Publishing Office and charged to the allotment for printing and binding for Congress.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 152 (Mar.
 4, 1921, ch.
 161, § 1, 41 Stat.
 1431).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-725"></a>
 ## § 725.
 Statement of appropriations; “usual number”

-Of the statements of appropriations required to be prepared by [section 105 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section105&num=0&edition=prelim), there shall be printed, after the close of each regular session of Congress, the usual number of copies.
+Of the statements of appropriations required to be prepared by [section 105 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section105&num=0&edition=prelim),11 So in original.
+See References in Text note below. there shall be printed, after the close of each regular session of Congress, the usual number of copies.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 153 (Mar.
 2, 1895, ch.
 189, § 1, 28 Stat.
 958).

+#### References in Text
+[Section 105 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section105&num=0&edition=prelim), referred to in text, was editorially reclassified as [section 4303 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4303&num=0&edition=prelim), The Congress.

 <a id="section-726"></a>